dkharazi/blog/content/blog/nosql.md

 ## Types of Aggregate Data Models
 After introducing the overlapping properties of NoSQL databases, we'll now explore the specifics of certain types of NoSQL databases.
 Various forms of NoSQL databases were briefly mentioned in the earlier segments of this post, which include key-value, document, column-family, and graph databases.

 A key-value and document are strongly aggregate-oriented databases, meaning they consist of many aggregates.
 In particular, key-value databases generally enforce fewer restrictions and offer increased flexibility, compared to both relational databases and other NoSQL databases.
-In certain situations, their are very minor constraints, such as size limits.
+In certain situations, there are very minor constraints, such as size limits.
 However, they generally offer more freedom comparatively.

 In key-value databases, aggregates are only accessible by means of a key.
 As a result, values can't be queried and requires a lookup for the entire aggregate.